litonarefin/admin-bar/readme.txt

 Tested up to: 3.1
 Stable tag: 1.0

-Enable or disable admin bar in frontend (Wordpress 3.1)
+Enable or disable admin bar in frontend WordPress

 == Description ==